corda/corda/docs/source/corda-configuration-file.rst

 .. note:: If the same field is overriden by both an environment variable and system property, the system property takes precedence.

 .. note:: Underscores can be used in instead of dots.
-For example overriding the p2pAddress with environment variable can be done by specifying ``CORDA_P2PADDRESS=host:port``.
+For example overriding the ``p2pAddress`` with an environment variable can be done by specifying ``CORDA_P2PADDRESS=host:port``.
 Variables and properties are not case sensitive.
-Corda will warn you if a prefixed with corda variable cannot be mapped to a config override and will refuse to start on shadowing!
+Corda will warn you if a variable prefixed with ``CORDA`` cannot be mapped to a valid property.
 Shadowing occurs when two properties of the same type with the same key are defined.
 For example having ``CORDA_P2PADDRESS=host:port`` and ``corda_p2paddress=host1:port1`` will raise an exception on startup.
 This is to prevent hard to spot mistakes.
 Configuration file fields